Azure/iotc-device-bridge/README.md

 3. After the deployment is done, install the NPM packages needed for the function to work.
 To do this, go to the Function App that was deployed to your subscription `Functions > IoTCIntegration > Console tab`.
 In the console, run the command `npm install` (this command might take several minutes to complete).
-After the command finishes, restart the Function App, by clicking the `Restart` button in `Overview` page.
+4. After the package installation finishes, the Function App needs to be restarted by clicking the `Restart` button in `Overview` page.
-4. The function is now ready to use.
+5. The function is now ready to use.
 External systems can emit device data to an IoT Central device by making a POST HTTP request to the function URL.
 The URL can be obtained in the newly created function App `Functions > IoTCIntegration > Get function URL`.
 The following sample shows the format of the POST body:

 ```
 {
-    device: {
+    "device": {
-        deviceId: 'my-cloud-device'
+        "deviceId": "my-cloud-device"
     },
-    measurements: {
+    "measurements": {
-        temp: 20.31,
+        "temp": 20.31,
-        pressure: 50,
+        "pressure": 50,
-        humidity: 8.5
+        "humidity": 8.5
     }
 }
 ```